ruchikakumbhar10/Airline-Data-Analysis-using-SQL/README.md

 By analyzing 15,000+ flight records, this project uncovers how airlines position themselves in the market and how travelers can optimize booking decisions through smarter timing and route selection.

-The insights generated support better pricing strategies, optimized scheduling, and revenue-focused decision-making.
+The insights generated support better pricing strategies, optimized scheduling, and revenue-focused decision-making..

 ---